As we inch closer to the 13th edition of the Indian Premier League, we give you five players who carry a unique record.

 A cult hero of Indian cricket, MS Dhoni has been equally brilliant in the Indian Premier League since 2008.
 Serving Chennai Super Kings since the inception of the tournament, Dhoni holds the record of most number of not-outs in the league, with his figure standing at 65 in 170 innings.
 Throughout his tenure in the tournament, the former Indian captain has scored 4432 runs at an average of 42.21, with his highest score being 84*.

 - Ravindra Jadeja – 48 not-outs

 The most surprising name in the list has to be of Ravindra Jadeja.
-The 31-year-old all-rounder, who was instrumental in Rajasthan Royals’ title triumph in the inaugural season, has represented as many as three teams in the IPL, with his longest stint being at the Chennai Super League.
+The 31-year-old all-rounder, who was instrumental in Rajasthan Royals’ title triumph in the inaugural season, has represented as many as three teams in the IPL (played for Kochi Tuskers Kerala, who aren't a part of the competition anymore), with his longest stint being at the Chennai Super Kings.
 Throughout his IPL career, Jadeja hasn’t been dismissed on 48 occasions.